velankanisys/modalize/README.md

 Modalize
 ========================

 Seamless, reactive and template-based modals for [Materialize](http://materializecss.com).
-This is a radically modified fork of the very useful [meteorstuff:materialize-modal](https://github.com/MeteorStuff/meteor-materialize-modal) package, started by @pfafman.
+This is a radically modified fork of the very useful [meteorstuff:materialize-modal](https://github.com/MeteorStuff/meteor-materialize-modal) package, started by [*@pfafman*](https://github.com/pfafman).
 If you don't want (or need) full Meteoric event maps or fine-tuned modal control, you should check it out!

 This package seeks to provide the following solutions: